apiel/zicBox/NOTE.md

 - TODO patch preset...  clip is a combination of pattern and audio patch.
 Since we merged synth engines all in one, there could be a list of preset for all those engines...
   - preset should be global (not workspace specific)

+- IDEA think about time line view, with no step limit

+- TODO sample engine with modulation...

 - IDEA In serialisation, could save string value as well when it is type VALUE_STRING.
 Then reload using the string... but not always easy, for example mmfilter cutoff is string, but shouldn't use string to reload it.
 So, maybe we would have to introduce a new flag, like serialize: STRING, or even provide lambda function to hydrate with string

 - TODO hot reload, when updating a plugin we could recompile this plugin automatically